myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Create account

-To create your account, visit the <a href="https://account.thethingsnetwork.org/register" target="_blank">Sign Up</a> page.
+To create your account, visit The Things Network <a href="https://account.thethingsnetwork.org/register" target="_blank">Sign Up</a> page.
 From here you can enter in all the required details for creating your account.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170419085534/TTN-Account-Signup.png" width="660" height="414" alt="Account Sign Up"><br/><br/></p>

 **Open The Things Network Console**

-Once you have your account and have sign in, you will want to access the **Console** which is where you can configure your account and add Gateway and Devices.
+Once you have your account and have signed in, you will want to access the **Console** which is where you can configure your Applications and Gateway devices.
 To access the console, expand your user menu and select the **CONSOLE** option.
 This will open the <a href="https://console.thethingsnetwork.org/" target="_blank">Console page</a>.
+If you have not

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170419085621/TTN-User-menu-expanded.png" width="660" height="278" alt="User menu expanded"><br/><br/></p>